 - National Air and Space Museum—National Mall

 One of the most visited museums in the world, the Smithsonian’s National Air and Space Museum has hundreds of airplanes, spaceships and rockets on display, including a real Apollo Lunar Module.
 Visitors can touch a real moon rock that Apollo 17 brought back to earth in 1972.
 Historically important flying machines are on display like Lucky Lindbergh’s Spirit of St. Louis, John Glenn’s Friendship 7 and the Wright brothers’ 1903 Wright Flyer.
-The museum has a Planetarium and IMAX Theater and is undergoing renovation, though it remains open during construction.
 Admission to the National Air and Space Museum is free.